Biden says East Coast fuel shortages to end in days as pipeline reopens

 HACKERS RESURFACE

-As FBI cybersleuths dug into an attack that paralyzed a large part of the U.S. energy infrastructure, the group believed to be responsible said it was publishing data from breaches at three other companies, including an Illinois technology firm.
+As FBI cybersleuths dug into an attack that paralyzed a large part of the U.S. energy infrastructure, the group believed to be responsible said it breached systems at three other companies, including an Illinois technology firm.

-Biden said officials do not believe the Russian government was involved in this attack.

-“But we do have strong reason to believe that the criminals who did the attack are living in Russia,” he said.
-“That’s where it came from.”

-The website for DarkSide, the hacking group blamed for the Colonial ransomware attack, appeared to have gone offline on Thursday.
-The group has not returned repeated messages seeking comment through their site and Reuters did not immediately have any other way of reaching the group.
+However, the website for DarkSide, the hacking group blamed for the Colonial ransomware attack, appeared to have gone offline on Thursday.
+The group has not returned messages seeking comment through their site and Reuters did not immediately have any other way of reaching the group.

 U.S. House of Representatives Speaker Nancy Pelosi urged companies that are victims of cyberattacks not to pay ransom.